Equipment Provisioning Agent

 How does UK Display Screen Equipment Regulations 1992 differ from EU Display Screen Equipment Directive 90/270/EEC and US ANSI/HFES 100-2007 for workstation ergonomics?

-How does ADA Title I reasonable accommodation employee equipment apply with the interactive process plus UK Equality Act Section 20 reasonable adjustments?
+How does the ADA Title I reasonable-accommodation duty work alongside the UK Equality Act Section 20 reasonable adjustments?

-How does EU NIS2 Directive 2022/2555 cybersecurity apply to Equipment Provisioning + Mobile Device Management plus ISO 27001 plus NIST Cybersecurity Framework?
+How does the EU NIS2 Directive 2022/2555 apply to equipment provisioning and mobile device management, alongside ISO 27001 and the NIST Cybersecurity Framework?

-How does Mobile Device Management plus Equipment Tracking comply with GDPR Art.
-22+88 plus UK ICO Employment Practices Code proportionality test?
+How does mobile device management and equipment tracking comply with GDPR and the UK ICO Employment Practices Code proportionality test?

-How does eIDAS qualified electronic signature apply to equipment handover plus return chain of custody plus US E-SIGN Act plus UETA?
+How does an eIDAS qualified electronic signature apply to equipment handover and return chain of custody, and to the US ESIGN Act and UETA?

 How does the Equipment Provisioning Agent differ from the Onboarding Workflow Agent and Vendor Management Agent and Offboarding Agent?